Understanding and Transforming the Medical Industrial Complex: Climate and Disability Justice Edition

 WHERE: Online via Zoom.
 Attend from anywhere!

-COST: $195 - $295, work exchanges and scholarships available.
+COST: $195 - $350 (scholarships available).
 No one turned away for lack of funds.
-If you are able, please consider using the 'cover fees option' for your enrollment contribution, as FlipCause detracts credit card fees (like all online payment platforms).
+If you are able, please consider using the 'cover fees’ option for your enrollment contribution, as Givebutter detracts credit card fees (like all online payment platforms).
 We are a small, disabled/crip, and member-run organization, so whatever you can give supports the participation of others with less access to funds.
-Thank you!!!

-WORK EXCHANGE/ SCHOLARSHIP: Work exchanges and partial to full scholarships are available based on participant needs.
+SCHOLARSHIP: Full and partial scholarships are available based on participant needs.
 No one will be turned away for lack of funds.
-You can request a work exchange or scholarship on the enrollment form here!
+You can request a scholarship on the enrollment form here.

 ACCESS INFO: All sessions will provide ASL, interpretation between English and Spanish, and live closed captioning.
 All sessions will be recorded (with participant permission) for the use of participants.